 Selected Object section This section contains the conversion options.
-The options differ depending on whether a wireframe.

-surface or solid object is selected.
+The options differ depending on whether a wireframe, surface or solid object is selected.
 Delete Originals Selecting this box deletes the original objects following the object conversion.

-Use Work Layer Selecting this box places converted objects on the work layer.

-OK Click this button to convert the object.
-Cancel Click this button to Cancel the command.
+Use Work Layer Selecting this box places converted objects on the work layer. ок Convert the object.
+Cancel Cancels the command.

-This command can impact the rendering of the object.
-'Render Option Combinations and View Rotation" on page 35-10 and 'Flip Normal Example" on page 35-7 for more information.

-Only a polysolid, also known as a disjoint solid or multi-lump solid, can be converted to its component, single-lump solids.

-Only a polysurface can be converted to component single surfaces.

-When converting a model containing links before the conversion proceeds, the dialog box on the right displays for confirmation that the links will be removed by completing the conversion.
+When converting a model containing links, before the conversion proceeds, the dialog box on the right displays for confirmation that the links will be removed by completing the conversion.